The most important aspect of a company identity is its logo.

 It must be similar to the full version of the logo, so people can perceive the brand which ever logo they are looking at.

-Having different versions of a logo readily available means the business brand looks great, everywhere it appears.
+Having different versions of a logo readily available means the business brand looks consistent, everywhere it appears.

 Types of logo